hifiberry/oauth-spotify/README.md

 - `BASE_PATH`: Base path when running behind a reverse proxy (e.g., '/spotify').
 This helps the application generate proper URLs when served from a subpath.
 - `REDIS_URL`: Redis connection URL for session storage (default: redis://redis:6379/0)

+## Overriding Spotify Credentials via Headers

+You can override the Spotify `client_id` and `client_secret` for any request by sending the following HTTP headers:

+- `X-Spotify-Client-Id`: The Spotify client ID to use for this request
+- `X-Spotify-Client-Secret`: The Spotify client secret to use for this request

+If these headers are not present, the proxy will use the values from the environment variables as usual.

+This allows you to use the proxy with multiple Spotify applications or rotate credentials dynamically.

 ## Client Authentication

 Clients using this proxy must include the proxy secret in their requests to protected endpoints.
 This can be done in one of two ways:

 1. Using an HTTP header: `X-Proxy-Secret: your_proxy_secret`
 2. Using a query parameter: `?proxy_secret=your_proxy_secret`

+### Overriding Spotify Credentials

+For any request, you may also include:
+- `X-Spotify-Client-Id`: to override the client ID
+- `X-Spotify-Client-Secret`: to override the client secret

+If not provided, the proxy will use the environment variable values.

 ### Protected Endpoints